On Penalty-based Bilevel Gradient Descent Method: Abstract

 \section{Abstract}

-Bilevel optimization enjoys a wide range of applications in hyper-parameter optimization, meta-learning and reinforcement learning.
-However, bilevel optimization problems are difficult to solve.
-Recent progress on scalable bilevel algorithms mainly focuses on bilevel optimization problems where the lower-level objective is either strongly convex or unconstrained.
-In this work, we tackle the bilevel problem through the lens of the penalty method.
-We show that under certain conditions, the penalty reformulation recovers the solutions of the original bilevel problem.
-Further, we propose the penalty-based bilevel gradient descent (PBGD) algorithm and establish its finite-time convergence for the constrained bilevel problem without lower-level strong convexity.
-Experiments showcase the efficiency of the proposed PBGD algorithm.
+Bilevel optimization enjoys a wide range of applications in emerging machine learning and signal processing problems such as hyper-parameter optimization, image reconstruction, meta-learning, adversarial training, and reinforcement learning.
+However, bilevel optimization problems are traditionally known to be difficult to solve.
+Recent progress on bilevel algorithms mainly focuses on bilevel optimization problems through the lens of the implicit-gradient method, where the lower-level objective is either strongly convex or unconstrained.
+In this work, we tackle a challenging class of bilevel problems through the lens of the penalty method.
+We show that under certain conditions, the penalty reformulation recovers the (local) solutions of the original bilevel problem.
+Further, we propose the penalty-based bilevel gradient descent (PBGD) algorithm and establish its finite-time convergence for the constrained bilevel problem with lower-level constraints yet without lower-level strong convexity.
+Experiments on synthetic and real datasets showcase the efficiency of the proposed PBGD algorithm.
+The code for implementing this algorithm is publicly available on \href{https://github.com/hanshen95/penalized-bilevel-gradient-descent}{GitHub}.